Get outdoors!

 These daytime contact lenses are specifically designed to correct myopia (nearsightedness) in children and slow its progression at the same time.
 They utilize a unique concentric ring design to redirect light onto the retina and signal the eye to stop growing excessively.
 Lenses such as CooperVision MiSight 1-Day are soft contact lenses that have been approved by the FDA specifically for myopia control.

-Atropine eye drops can be used to test and treat various eye conditions, and in low concentrations can also be used to slow myopia progression in children and teenagers, with evidence up to age 15-16.
+Low dose atropine eye drops can be used to test and treat various eye conditions, and in low concentrations can also be used to slow myopia progression in children and teenagers, with evidence up to age 15-16.
 They work by relaxing the eye muscles that are responsible for focusing.

 Fighting Myopia